J1 Destinations in the USA

 - Sea World San Diego

 California is the most populous state in the United States and the third-largest by land area.
-It is located on the West Coast and is home to some of America's most popular destinations: San Franscisco, L.A., Las Vegas, San Diego and Santa Barbara.
+It is located on the West Coast and is home to some of America's most popular destinations: San Franscisco, L.A., San Diego and Santa Barbara.
 It is bordered by the Pacific Ocean which gives it claim to some of the country's best surf spots.